cloudx-labs/posts/posts/octavio-luna/Elasticsearch:-A-Powerful-Search-Engine-for-Backend-Engineers.md

 ## Introducing Analyzers and Tokenizers

 Elasticsearch uses analyzers and tokenizers to process text during indexing and searching.
-Analyzers are composed of one or more tokenizers and optional filters.
-Tokenizers break the text into individual tokens (words or terms), and filters process the tokens before indexing.
+Analyzers are composed of one or more tokenizers and optional filters while tokenizers break the text into individual tokens (words or terms) and filters process the tokens before indexing.

 For instance, we can create a custom analyzer that uses the standard tokenizer and lowercase filter:
 ```